Thanks to many comments, esp. Ravi Iyer, Sahar Massachi, Tal Yarkoni, Rafael Burde, Grady Ward, Ines Moreno de Barreda, and Daniel Quigley.

 The Prevalence of Policy-Violating Content Will Decline

 Simple classifiers are easily evaded.
-It is typically easy to alter a violating message such that humans still think it is violating, but the classifier does not.
+It is typically easy to alter a violating message such that humans still think it is violating but the classifier does not.
+As a consequence the accuracy of these classifiers looks much higher offline than online, as users take steps to evade them.

-• A. Lees et al. (2021) note that simple models are poor at detecting “covert toxicity” which includes “types of toxicity that may not be immediately obvious.
+- A. Lees et al. (2021) note that simple models are poor at detecting “covert toxicity” which includes “types of toxicity that may not be immediately obvious.
 Covertly toxic comments may use obfuscation, code words, suggestive emojis, dark humor, or sarcasm …[and] [m]icroaggressions.”
-Both papers train models to identify toxicity where the ground truth is human rating of the text alone, without additional information on context or audience.
+These papers evaluate models trained to identify context-independent toxicity, i.e. where the ground truth is human rating of the text alone without additional information on context or audience.

 LLM-based classifiers are approaching human levels of performance.
 In August 2023 OpenAI described using GPT-4 as a content labeler (Weng, Goel, and Vallone (2023)) and said “[l]abeling quality by GPT-4 is similar to human moderators with light training … [h]owever, both are still overperformed by experienced, well-trained human moderators.”